How Does Hemp-derived CBD Work?

 Inhalation of CBD flowers, either through smoking or vaporization, offers a faster route to experiencing the effects of CBD.

 When you inhale CBD, it enters the lungs, where it is rapidly absorbed into the bloodstream.
-By bypassing the digestive system and liver, inhalation provides a quicker onset of effects, often within minutes but it only lasts for a couple of hours.
+By bypassing the digestive system and liver, inhalation provides a quicker onset of effects, often within minutes, but lasts for a couple of hours.

 Topical application (creams, roll-ons):